rdunung/cmustudent-portfolio/final_project_Ruchita.md

 # Data for the final project

-1. What is IBD?
-<https://www.cdc.gov/ibd/what-is-IBD.htm> This data answers the question of What is IBD? and introduces the reader to the disease and its information.
+1. <https://www.cdc.gov/ibd/what-is-IBD.htm> This data answers the question of What is IBD? and introduces the reader to the disease and its information.
 Knowing about the disease will help the reader understand the seriousness of the disease which will help create awareness for the same.
 As anything related to excretion is a stigma in India, understanding the disease more closely will help desensitize the audience.